matthewbdwyer/tipc/docs/clion_thin_client.md

 From the "Project Wizard" popup accept the default toolchain by pressing "Next".

-On the following page, update the default CMake profile to use `build` as the "Build directory" and set the "Environment" field to `LLVM_DIR=/sw/ubuntu-22.04/llvm/14.0.6/lib/cmake`.
+Update the default CMake profile on the following page.
+Set the "Generator" to "Unix Makefiles", the "Build directory" to `build`, and the "Environment" to `LLVM_DIR=/sw/ubuntu-22.04/llvm/14.0.6/lib/cmake`.
 Select "Finish".

 \image html client_wizard_cmake.png